technofocus-pte/ppteamsintpvt/Labs/Lab 1/Lab 1 - Create your first canvas app in Microsoft Teams.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image35.png)

-6. After you save the changes, you will have the **New column** added to your table.
+6. After you save the changes, you will have the **Category column** added to your table.

      ![A screenshot of a computer Description automatically generated](./media/image36.png)